Blog

 So use your email data to segment your audience by interests and behaviors, then tailor content to each of their preferences.

 For best results, use an email provider that connects with a customer data platform or another audience database.
 That way, you can see someone’s email engagement alongside the rest of their interactions with your brand.
-That way, you can plan your outreach and target content with all of their needs in mind.
+Then you can plan your outreach and target content with all of their needs in mind.

 Targeted promotions: Analyze subscriber activity and preferences to offer exclusive content or discounts to specific groups, increasing the likelihood of paid subscriptions.